nasa/Common-Metadata-Repository/access-control-app/acl_usage.md

 ### Minimal ACLS for an empty system

 The ACLS below are preloaded before the CMR can start up.
-The JSON representation below comes from the CMR access-control endpoint with ACL summaries requested `http://localhost:3011/acls?include-full-acls=false`
+The JSON representation below comes from the CMR access-control endpoint with ACL summaries requested ( `http://localhost:3011/acls?include-full-acl=false`).
+These ACLs can be populated in a fresh environment using `java -cp cmr-legacy-services-0.1.0-SNAPSHOT-standalone.jar cmr.db bootstrap-db-and-migrate`

 ```
 {